plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Note that I'm not using setValue for any other parameters; the analysis seems to behave without starting those off at reasonable values, indicating either that there's a enough information about those parameters (e.g. birth_rate, state_freqs, exchangeabilities) or the parameters have less influence due to the fact that they are hyperparameters one level removed from the likelihood (e.g. ucln_mu, ucln_sigma).
 {% endcomment %}

-You should also edit the monitors section so that the output file names reflect the fact that we're using a relaxed clock now:
+:large_blue_diamond: You should also edit the monitors section so that the output file names reflect the fact that we're using a relaxed clock now:

     # Monitors